 I recommend heading to Bar Harbor, Maine to Acadia National Park, New England’s only US national park.

-This popular park is full of Fall foliage viewing spots, plus tourist crowds are lower.
+This popular park is full of leaf peeping spots, plus tourist crowds are lower.

 In addition, Acadia National Park is host to the Acadia Night Sky Festival, a week-long celebration of all things celestial and astronomical.

 For tips on planning a trip to this beautiful New England park, check out my post on the best things to do in Acadia National Park.